ghgindex/ghgi/ghgi/datasets/notes/dairy.md

 # Dairy

-Poore et al calculated the emissions impact of milk, which they standardized to [4% fat and 3.3% protein][1].
+[Poore & Nemecek][1] calculated the emissions impact of milk, which they standardized to [4% fat and 3.3% protein][1].
 They did not provide values for other dairy products except cheese.

 This data is extended to derivative dairy products using a co-products allocation based on dry matter as follows: